Upgrading HDFS

 Then wait until all pods have restarted, are in the Ready state, and running the new HDFS version.

-This will automatically enable the NameNodes' compatibility mode, allowing them to start despite the fsImage version mismatch.
+This automatically enables the NameNodes' compatibility mode, allowing them to start despite the fsImage version mismatch.

-Services will be upgraded in order: JournalNodes, then NameNodes, then DataNodes.
+Services are upgraded in order: JournalNodes, then NameNodes, then DataNodes.

 Finalizing the upgrade